Cocoa farmers cut down trees for short-term gain, but keeping them is important – here’s why

 “But research shows that cutting down trees may actually result in fewer beans being produced in the long term because trees can protect the crop from pests and provide much needed shade.”

-INSUFFICIENT EVIDENCE — No evidence in archive to support or refute research claims about deforestation impacting long-term cocoa production.
+No evidence found in web search or Wikipedia to support claims about deforestation reducing long-term cocoa production.
+Relevant sources were not identified.

 “Our research in the state of Ekiti, south-west Nigeria, has explored how, when and why trees are retained on cocoa farms, and what their potential is both for the farmer, and for the environment.”